 The defense said the airport noise does not fulfill the definition of public nuisance.
-(It probably does, but to be safe [and at the suggestion of a judge], sforunwaynoise.com will now claim we are dealing with an "ongoing private nuisance".)
+(The noise likely is a "public nuisance", but at the suggestion of a judge, sforunwaynoise.com now claims we are dealing with an "ongoing private nuisance".)

 The California Supreme Court

 The California Supreme Court ruled that a municipality that owns and operates an airport is liable on a nuisance theory for personal injuries sustained by

 nearby residents and caused by noise from aircraft using the facility.

 Greater Westchester Homeowners Association v.
 City of Los Angeles

 Calif.
 Supreme Court, 1979, 603 P.2d 1329; cert. denied 1980, 449 US 820

 It is beyond dispute that a small claims court may hear an action in nuisance.
 And it has recently been established that airport noise may give rise to a nuisance action.